 We’ve put together a fun checklist for homesick Kiwis to see if you should stay in the UK or head back home to New Zealand.

-You know that sometime you’ll want to return home to Aotearoa – the Land of the Long White Cloud, but is now the right time?
+You know that someday you’ll want to return home to Aotearoa – the Land of the Long White Cloud, but is now the right time?

 So check out these 20 signs that you’re homesick and missing life in New Zealand…

 1. You miss real beaches – day trips to the English ‘seaside’ are just not the same

 NZ has the perfect beach for every occasion.
 No matter whether it’s sand, peace, surfing, rock pooling, penguin spotting or even having a thermal hot pool, New Zealand has the ideal beach for you.
 And there’s plenty to go around too, so you don’t have to struggle to find space for your towel the moment the sun comes out.

 2. You are beginning to appreciate that Christmases in the summer are pretty cool after all